-Here we will learn how to provide authentication, authorization and security related stuff with the help of LDAP Server.
+Here we will learn about spring security ldap authentication, authorisation and security related stuff with the help of LDAP Server.
 Active directory is an LDAP implementation by Microsoft for Windows.
 Current tutorial will use AD as LDAP server.

 Configuring LDAP Authentication Provider